inossidabile/wash_out/README.md

 Namespace
 ---------

-Use `config.action_view.washout_namespace = 'urn:test'` inside your environment configuration to modify default `urn:WashOut` namespace.
+Use `config.action_view.washout_namespace = ..` inside your environment configuration to modify SOAP namespace.
+The default value is: `urn:WashOut`.

 License
 -------